 In an interview with the New York Times, he said that in social networks he is accused of being a secret organization that rules the world.

-“What struck me most about this was how the spread of misinformation can become as wide and dangerous as the virus,” he admitted.
+“What struck me most about this was how the spread of disinformation could become as widespread and dangerous as a virus,” he admitted.

-The surge of interest in Infection can be partly explained by the fact that Burns tried to give the film maximum scientific credibility.
+The surge in interest in Contagion can be attributed in part to Burns's efforts to give the film the maximum scientific credibility.